 - Every Upload and Scan function will create a new workspace.
 To scan the uploaded content as part of an existing workspace, use the Upload Only function and edit the workspace to point to the directory containing the uploaded content. - Files uploaded using the Upload to Scan function may not be delete from the Web UI.
-To delete uploaded content, a system administrator must access the scan server file system directly, navigate to the upload directory and delete the files. - In a multi scan server environment, only one scanner may be designated for Upload to Scan projects.
-Set the scan server alias of this scanner in core.properties.
+To delete uploaded content, a system administrator must access the Scan Server file system directly, navigate to the upload directory and delete the files. - In a multi-Scan Server environment, only one Scan Server can be designated for Upload to Scan projects.
+Set the Scan Server alias of this scanner in core.properties.